macOS - Temperature

 To be able to measure temperature on macOS I created a little additional package.
 Due to some difficulties in NPM with optionalDependencies I unfortunately was getting unexpected warnings on other platforms.
 So I decided to drop this optional dependency for macOS - so by default, you will not get correct values.

-This additional package will unfortunately not work on Apple Silicon M1 machines.
+This additional package is now also supporting Apple Silicon M1 machines.

 But if you need to detect macOS temperature just run the following additional installation command: